-Map your favourite green spaces
+Map your favourite green spaces!

-'Mud map' is a term that dates back to European settlement.
 When travellers met in the outback and shared their news and stories around the campfire they would often draw maps in the dirt to tell a story about where they’d been.
 When it rained, these became mud maps!

 We’re working with brilliant local illustrator Liz Anelli to create some giant mud maps of Newcastle’s green spaces and we’d love to include your favourite places.
 By 'green space' we mean areas that have grass, trees, shrubs and other plants.